 Mario Paci (1878–1946), an Italian pianist and conductor, was a central figure in the development of European classical music in China.
 Indeed, his contributions to European classical music performance and professional music education in Shanghai are so significant that his period of peak involvement is sometimes known as the Paci Era.

-Paci was born in Florence on June 4, 1878 and came to Shanghai in December 1918 to give a piano recital.
-Because of his successful performance, the Municipal Council Government of the Shanghai International Settlement engaged him to revitalize the city’s orchestra.
-From 1919 Paci served as conductor of the Shanghai Municipal Orchestra (now the Shanghai Symphony Orchestra), a position he held for 23 years until 1942, when the occupying Japanese took control of city’s cultural organizations.
-Paci was also a renowned piano teacher; he taught piano to many Chinese students from his arrival until his death in Shanghai on August 3, 1946.
+Paci was born in Florence in 1878 and came to Shanghai in December 1918 to give a piano recital.
+The success of this performance led the Municipal Council Government of the Shanghai International Settlement to engage him to revitalize the city’s orchestra, which at the time was open only to foreigners.
+Paci remained in China to serve as conductor of the Shanghai Municipal Orchestra (now the Shanghai Symphony Orchestra) from 1919 to 1942, when the occupying Japanese took control of city’s cultural organizations.
+Paci was also a renowned piano teacher and taught generations of Chinese students until his death four years later.